lifelike/countersheetsextension/README.md

 * Set colors and other attributes of (parts of) counters.
 * Any counters can be mixed on the same sheet (even different sizes).
 * Registration marks for manual cutting of the sheets.
+* Simple text mark-up for bold and italics text styles.
 * Decide exactly where on a sheet to put blocks of counters, for die cutting.
 * Export created sheets to PNG or PDF.
 * Export individual counters to PNG images.